Oshun: Yoruba

-Ceremonies and ritual colors

-Osun is the orisha of the river.
-Her devotees leave her offerings and perform ceremonies at bodies of fresh water such as rivers, streams and canals.

-She is associated with the colors white, yellow, gold, and sometimes coral.

-Abẹ̀bẹ̀

-The Abẹ̀bẹ̀ is the ritual object most associated with Ọṣun.
-The Abẹ̀bẹ̀ is a fan in circular form.

 Brazil

-Ọṣun is a female orishá adopted and worshiped in all Afro-Brazilian religions.
-She is the orishá of the fresh water of rivers and waterfalls; of wealth and prosperity; of love; and of beauty.
-Followers seek help for romantic problems from Osun; the orisha is also responsible for marriage and other relationships.
+Ọshun was adopted into Afro-Brazilian religions, retaining her role as the goddess of love, beauty, and waters, with the addition of power over wealth and prosperity.
+Followers seek help for romantic problems from Oshun; the orishá is also responsible for marriage and other relationships.
 As the orishá of financial life, she is also called the "Lady of Gold".
 This referred to copper at one time for being the most valuable metal of the time.
-Osun is worshiped at rivers and waterfalls, and more rarely, near mineral water sources.
+Oshun is worshiped at rivers and waterfalls, and more rarely, near mineral water sources.
 She is a symbol of sensitivity and is identified by weeping.

 Candomblé

-In Candomblé Bantu, Osun is called Nkisi Ndandalunda, the Lady of Fertility and Moon.
-Hongolo and Kisimbi have similarities with Osun, and the three are often confused.
+In Candomblé Bantu, Oshun is called Nkisi Ndandalunda, the Lady of Fertility and Moon.
+Hongolo and Kisimbi have similarities with Oshun, and the three are often confused.

-In Candomblé Ketu, Osun is the deity of fresh water; the patron of gestation and fecundity; and receives the prayers of women who wish to have children and protect them during pregnancy.
+In Candomblé Ketu, Oshun is the deity of fresh water; the patron of gestation and fecundity; and receives the prayers of women who wish to have children and protect them during pregnancy.
 Osun also protects small children until they begin to speak; she is affectionately called "Mamãe" ("Mama") by her devotees.
 Plants associated with Osun in Brazil are aromatic, sweet, and often yellow, reflecting the qualities of the Orisha.
 They include mints (Lamiacaea).
 Osun is associated with the folha-de-dez-réis (Hydrocotyle cybelleta), a plant of the pennywort family.
 Many species are brilliant yellow, reflecting Osun's association with gold and wealth.
 She is also associated with folha-da-fortuna, or Kalanchoe pinnata.

-Santeria
+Ozun

-Ozun is another major Orisha that is distinct from Oṣun, the latter whom is also called "Oshun" and "Ochún" in the Santería religion of the Caribbean (Cuba, Puerto Rico and Trinidad) brought over by Yoruba people during the transatlantic slave trade.
+Ozun is another major Orisha that is distinct from Oṣun, the latter who is also called "Oshun" and "Ochún" in the Santería religion of the Caribbean (Cuba, Puerto Rico and Trinidad) brought over by Yoruba people during the transatlantic slave trade.
 While Ozun is a masculine Orisha associated with John the Baptist, Ochún is syncretized with Our Lady of Charity.

-Violín for Osun

-A violín is a type of musical ceremony in Regla de Ocha performed for Osún.
-It includes both European classical music and Cuban popular music.